 Chapter 13 will stop a foreclosure, force your lender to accept regular monthly payments again, and let you repay the past due payments over a three to five year period.

 If you have been turned down by your lender For a Modification, Mediation, or another government program, Chapter 13 can save your home.
 It is an IMMEDIATE Court Ordered Plan.
 It does not require your lenders' approval and does not require calls or letters to your lender.

 There are many reasons why you may choose to file Chapter 13 Bankruptcy:

 Credit problems and Foreclosure in particular are serious legal matters.
 You cannot save your home without immediate qualified legal help.
-To speak with Attorney Jefferson Hanna, a reputable and experienced Connecticut Chapter 13 Bankruptcy Attorney, contact the law office of Jefferson Hanna at 860-347-4741.
-Attorney Jefferson Hanna, lll serves clients throughout Connecticut.
-His office is located at 484 Main Street, Suite 23, Middletown, CT 06457.
+To speak with Attorney Jefferson Hanna, a reputable and experienced Connecticut Chapter 13 Bankruptcy Attorney, contact the law office of Jefferson Hanna.
+Attorney Jefferson Hanna, III serves clients throughout Connecticut.